Zariski decompositions of numerical cycle classes: Introduction

 \begin{defn} Let $X$ be a projective variety.
 A Zariski decomposition for a big class $\alpha$ is a sum $\alpha = P(\alpha) + N(\alpha)$ where $P(\alpha)$ is movable, $N(\alpha)$ is pseudo-effective, and $\mob(P(\alpha)) = \mob(\alpha)$. \end{defn}

+Note that (via the mobility) the positive part captures all of the ``positivity'' of $\alpha$.
+Conjecture \ref{negativepartispushedforward} predicts that the negative part satisfies a ``rigidity'' property analogous to the divisor case.

-The definition extends to all pseudo-effective classes by taking limits.
+The definition of a Zariski decomposition extends to all pseudo-effective classes by taking limits.
 Note that in contrast to the divisor case, we define the Zariski decomposition for numerical classes (and not for cycles).
-For divisors this distinction is unimportant; the negative part $N_{\sigma}(L)$ is uniquely determined by the numerical class.
+For divisors this distinction is unimportant; the negative part $N_{\sigma}(L)$ is uniquely determined by the numerical class of $L$ as a divisor.

 \begin{exmple} Suppose that $\alpha$ is a big divisor class on a smooth projective variety.
 Proposition \ref{divisorzardecomprop} shows that Definition \ref{introzardecomdef} is the numerical generalization of the $\sigma$-decomposition.
 Note however that our definition also makes sense on arbitrarily singular projective varieties. \end{exmple}